kerkness/orm/guide/orm/validation.md

 ## Handling Validation Exceptions

 The [ORM_Validation_Exception] will give you access to the validation errors that were encountered while trying to save a model's information.
 The `ORM_Validation_Exception::errors()` method works very similarly to `Validation::errors()`.
 Not passing a first parameter will return the name of the rules that failed.
-But unlike `Validate::errors()`, the first parameter of `ORM_Validation_Exception::errors()` is a directory path.
+But unlike `ValiDate::errors()`, the first parameter of `ORM_Validation_Exception::errors()` is a directory path.
 The model's ORM::$_object_name will be appended to the directory in order to form the message file for `Validation::errors()` to use.
 The second parameter is identical to that of `Validation::errors()`.

 In the below example, the error messages will be defined in `application/messages/models/user.php`